sma/diceroller/README.md

       DieResult roll() => DieResult(this, random.nextInt(sides) + 1);
     }

 51 minutes.
 Who needs dependency injection if a global variable can also do the trick.
-So `model` is a value notifier to display a list of die results.
+So `model` is a value notifier to provide a list of die results.

     final model = ValueNotifier<List<DieResult>>([
       // just to test this, replace with [] later